McGillX/edx_data_research/README.md

 |Directory | Description
 |:------:|----------
-|parsing | Contains the scripts and procedures used to migrate the raw data (json, sql, csv, mongodb) from edx to MongoDB
+|parsing | Contains the scripts and procedures used to load the raw data (json, sql, csv, mongodb) from edx to MongoDB
 |reporting_scripts | Contains scripts that were used for extracting and aggregating data for analysis

 ## Contact